-The Everyday City Lab is an urban design & research collaborative based in Bangalore, India.
-It focuses on understanding the everyday practices of people such as the social, cultural, religious, economic and political practices in order to develop a people-centric approach to urban design & planning.
+The Everyday City Lab is an urban design lab based in Bangalore, India.
+It focuses on understanding the everyday practices of people in order to develop a people-centric approach to urban design & planning.

 Kiran is an architect and urban designer based in Bangalore.
 She has completed her PhD in Urban design from CEPT University, Ahmedabad.
 She has had an architectural & urban design practice for more than 20 years.
 She has been teaching courses at CEPT University in Ahmedabad, at Azim Premji University & RV college of architecture in Bangalore.

-Eklavya is a 4th year student pursuing Bachelors in Urban Design at CEPT University.
+Eklavya is a graduate of the Bachelors in Urban Design program at CEPT University.
 He is interested in projects focusing on place-making with a holistic approach to integrate the users.
 He has worked with a theatre group at CEPT and also has a passion for photography.

 Vidisha Sahay is a final year urban design student at CEPT University, Ahmedabad.
 She is interested in knowing and documenting what people do in public spaces and more importantly, trying to understand ‘why’.